 In the event of winding up of the Company, Equity Shareholders will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 For the said purpose, the liquidator may set such value as he deems fair upon any property to be divided and may determine how such division shall be carried out between the members.

-11.5 The Company has not issued any equity shares for consideration other than cash and has not issued any bonus shares nor any buy back of shares during five years immediately preceding March 31, 2024.
+11.5 The Company has issued 19,09,139 number of right equity shares on conversion of unsecured loan of the directors which is for consideration other than cash and has not issued any bonus shares nor any buy back of shares during five years immediately preceding March 31, 2025.

-13.2 Two additional Term Loan are taken during the year from Bank of Baroda for purchase of Machinery, secured by charge against respective Machineries and are repayable in 34 monthly instalments.
-Outstanding loan amount as on March 31, 2024 is Rs.
+13.2 Term Loan taken from Bank of Baroda for purchase of Machinery, secured by a charge against the respective Machinery, and is repayable in 34 monthly instalments.
+The outstanding loan amount as on March 31, 2025, is Rs.
 710.13 Lakh.
+During the period company has purchased a Mercedes car for business use on taking a loan from the Bank of Baroda of Rs.
+12954750/-, which is payable in 84 installments

 17.1 Packing Credit, Foreign Bills Limits, Gold Card and Derivatives(Forward Contract) are availed from Bank of Baroda and are secured by hypothecation of present and future stock of raw materials, stock in progress, finished goods, stores and spares, books debts and outstanding receivables.